 Because of its associations with abundance, the cornucopia has been used on currencies, seals and coats of arms.
 In more modern times, it has been used in the ornamentation of public buildings such as banks and government offices.

 Traditional foods for the Thanksgiving holiday are a reflection of the foods that are thought to have been served at the first Thanksgiving celebration.
-The main course, turkey, is a native bird, although the ones found on our Thanksgiving tables little resemble the original wild turkeys.
-Potatoes, cranberries, corn, sweet potatoes and pumpkins, all native fruits and vegetables, are features of a traditional menu.
-Newer migrant groups add dishes that are traditional to their cultures to their Thanksgiving menus.
+The main course, turkey, is a native bird, although the ones found on our Thanksgiving tables bear little resemblance to the original wild turkeys.
+Potatoes, cranberries, corn, sweet potatoes, pumpkins and squash, all of which are native fruits and vegetables, are features of a traditional menu.
+Newer migrant groups have added dishes that are traditional to their cultures to their Thanksgiving menus.

 © 2014 Caren White

 Purl2agony, isn't it fascinating?
 I knew it had a long history, but not that it extended back to the ancient world.
 Thank you for the compliment, but none of my hubs will ever by HOTD because they don't meet the requirements for stellar hubs.
 And thank you for reading, commenting, voting and sharing